 If you are under 20 years of age, you can still receive missed vaccines under the School Immunisation Program for free.
+A catch-up program commenced in 2023 enabling people under 26 years of age who have missed their HPV vaccine to receive a free dose.
 See your immunisation provider or GP for further information.

 For more information on the vaccines and diseases they prevent, and videos explaining what to expect on vaccination day, see Immunisation for adolescents and Vaccination videos for high school students.